TheoAcker12/accessibility-content-testing/_episodes/links.md

 1. Turn off WAVE or refresh the page.
 2. Turn on Accessibility Insights for Web.
 3. Choose Assessment.
-If a notification indicates that an assessment is already in progress, choose _Start new_.
+If a notification indicates that an assessment is already in progress, choose Start new.
-4. Click on _Links_ and then _Link Purpose_.
+4. Click on Links and then Link Purpose.

 Scan the accessible names in the list of links provided and consider the following for each:

 - Does the link have a URL as part or all of the text?
 - Does the link make sense, or is it ambiguous?
 Ideally, it should make sense out of context.
-- Is the link text reasonable concise?
+- Is the link text reasonably concise?
 - Does identifying link information come at the beginning?

 Going through the list: